 Public art with a railway theme

-As I’ve mentioned on here just once or twice before dear listeners, Swindon enjoys a great deal of public art – much of which I’ve written about here: http://swindonian.me/category/public-art-sculpture/
+As I’ve mentioned on here before dear listeners, Swindon enjoys a great deal of public art.
+And much of it I’ve written about here: https://swindonian.me/category/public-art-sculpture/

 As you walk through the tunnel towards the town centre this is the order in which they appear – I think …